cidit/crc2025/robot/firmware/include/drives/precision_motor2.issues.md

 - **Issue**: Errors like invalid states (e.g., both PIDs computed simultaneously) or motor/encoder malfunctions are not recoverable.
 - **Fix**: Add error recovery mechanisms (e.g., resetting PIDs, reinitializing the motor/encoder).
+DONE: disabled the pmotor when encountering an invalid state.

 ---